River Atlético Clube: History

 In 1977, the club competed in the Brazilian Championship for the first time, finishing in the 41st place.
 The club competed in the championship again in 1978, finishing in the 69th place, in 1979, finishing in the 83rd place, in 1981, finishing in the 39th place, and in 1982, finishing in the 44th place.

 In 2000, River competed in the Copa João Havelange, which was the competition that replaced the Brazilian Championship in that year.
 The club was in the yellow module (which was that season's equivalent to the second level), and was eliminated in the first stage.

+In 2015, the club made the finals of Serie D, played against Botafogo-SP.
+River lost the first leg 3-2.
+In the second leg, 40,000 fans were in attendance, which was by far the largest attended match in the league, as both teams played to a 0-0 draw which gave Botafogo the title.
+Despite losing the finals, River earned a spot in the 2016 Série C.

+In the 2016 Serie C, River had a poor campaign, finishing last with only 2/18 wins and being immediately relegated to Serie D.